VagelisKalimeris/Test-Go-RestApi/README.md

 ## Execution
-Tests can be run with one of following ways:
+Run tests with one of following ways:

 ### GitHub page
 - API token is already stored as GitHub secret.